sarvijain/crumpled-paper/README.md

 # CP-2
-this is dustbin and a paper game in this we need to put the paper in dustbin.
+this is dustbin and a paper game in this we need to put the  crumpled paper in dustbin.